carsonmagnuson/APA/README.md

   - [X] Serving results

 - [ ] A React app
-  - [ ] Taking in a gene sequence in a specific species
+  - [X] Taking in a gene ID in a specific species
-  - [ ] Calling Flask API with gene sequence
+  - [X] Calling backend API with gene sequence
+  - [X] Allowing downloadable phylip, tree and results files
-  - [ ] Displaying omega value
+  - [ ] Presenting relevant data from analysis results